 Other people lay down a vapor barrier, and then seal up the ven and add a dehumidifier.
 This is an improvement.
 However, it still doesn’t address the air leakage coming from the concrete walls or joist bays.
 The walls have a tendency to soak moisture up from the surrounding ground all year long.

 This particular “solution” also can cause your dehumidifier to have to work overtime and cause your energy bills to increase.

+- Eliminate the water with crawl space encapsulation.
 And then keep it out permanently!
 Before you make any major changes to your home, first you need to get rid of any standing water and deal with any drainage problems.
-SmartSump is our sump pump for crawlspace drainage.
+SmartSump is our sump pump for crawl space drainage.